 Previous to this role, I served as a Graduate Program Coordinator at the Asian American Cultural Center for three years where I supervised and mentored undergraduate students, designed and implemented programs for the Yale community (both graduate and undergraduate levels), and performed administrative duties.

-Before joining the Yale University community, I worked full-time in the field of Academic Administration as the Operations Administrator for the Department of Applied Psychology at New York University (NYU).
+Before joining the Yale University community, I also worked full-time in the field of Academic Administration as the Operations Administrator for the Department of Applied Psychology at New York University (NYU).
 In this role, I came to more deeply understand the structure of academic departments and appreciate the different kinds of work university administration, faculty, administrative staff, and students do within their fields.
-Additionally, I gained valuable experience in administrative work, organization management, and hiring and recruitment.
+Additionally, I gained valuable experience in departmental administration, organization management, and hiring and recruitment.

 As an undergraduate student at NYU, I served in several roles directly within Student Affairs.
-I was a Resident Assistant (RA) at Founders Hall, a first year residence hall for two years (August 2010 – May 2012).
+I was a Resident Assistant (RA) at first-year residence hall Founders Hall for two years (August 2010 – May 2012).
 In one of the most developed residential life programs in higher education, my role as an RA at NYU included programming, mentoring, resource administration, and implementing disciplinary policy.
 I went on to serve as a Program Assistant (with comparable duties) for the NYU Precollege Program in the Summer of 2012 after graduation.